axone-protocol/docs/docs/whitepaper/tokenomics.md

 **Maximum supply: 350,000,000 $KNOW** (including block rewards, reached after 80 years)

-The additional 150M tokens are released as block rewards (also called staking rewards) for validators and delegators over the 80 years following the launch.
+The additional 150M tokens are released as block rewards (also called staking rewards) for Validators and Delegators over the 80 years following the launch.

 Here are the details regarding the different allocations: